qnope/Little-Type-Library/README.md

 ## type_t

 This type is special.
 It holds a type to give a type to a function by value instead of by template argument.
-It is easy to use :
+It is easy to use:

 ```cpp
 constexpr ltl::type_t<int> intType;